 - Cultural Practices: In some cultures, late-night dinners are a tradition, often tied to social and family gatherings.

 These factors highlight the diverse reasons behind nighttime eating, making it a multifaceted behavior that varies from person to person.
-Choosing granola as a nighttime snack can offer a balanced and nutritious option for those seeking a healthier alternative, regardless of the underlying reasons for their late-night cravings.
+For those looking for a healthier alternative, granola as a nighttime snack can provide a balanced and nutritious option.
+Choosing granola as a nighttime snack ensures a satisfying yet wholesome choice, regardless of the underlying reasons for late-night cravings.

 Popular Myths and Truths About Eating Late